elastic/elastic-package/docs/howto/update_major_package_spec.md

 All visualizations must be created using [Lens](https://www.elastic.co/kibana/kibana-lens) or [Vega](https://www.elastic.co/guide/en/kibana/current/vega.html).

 The only exceptions are
-- markdown panels created from the dashboard application
+- Markdown panels created from the dashboard application.
+There are no plans to deprecate these.
 - TSVB markdown.
 Support will eventually be removed, but this is currently allowed because we do not yet offer an alternative for injecting analytics into markdown.
-Prefer the dashboard markdown panels since there are no plans to deprecate those.
+Prefer the dashboard markdown panels when possible.

-Most legacy visualizations can be converted by selecting "Convert to Lens" from the dashboard panel context menu or by clicking "Edit visualization in Lens" after opening the visualization in the editor.
+- The legacy dashboard controls ("input-control-vis").
+These should be replaced with the [new dashboard controls](https://www.elastic.co/guide/en/kibana/current/add-controls.html) but we are not currently enforcing this with tooling.

-The legacy "input-control-vis" must also be replaced by the new [dashboard controls](https://www.elastic.co/guide/en/kibana/current/add-controls.html).
+**Note:** most legacy visualizations can be converted by selecting "Convert to Lens" from the dashboard panel context menu or by clicking "Edit visualization in Lens" after opening the visualization in the editor.

 ## Troubleshooting upgrades to Package Spec v2